silentDoc/AoC21/Day21/Readme.md

 Since player 1 has at least  `1000`  points, player 1 wins and the game ends.
 At this point, the losing player had  `745`  points and the die had been rolled a total of  `993`  times;  `745 * 993 =  _739785_`.

 Play a practice game using the deterministic 100-sided die.
 The moment either player wins,  _what do you get if you multiply the score of the losing player by the number of times the die was rolled during the game?_

+## --- Part Two ---

+Now that you're warmed up, it's time to play the real game.

+A second compartment opens, this time labeled  _Dirac dice_.
+Out of it falls a single three-sided die.

+As you experiment with the die, you feel a little strange.
+An informational brochure in the compartment explains that this is a  _quantum die_: when you roll it, the universe  _splits into multiple copies_, one copy for each possible outcome of the die.
+In this case, rolling the die always splits the universe into  _three copies_: one where the outcome of the roll was  `1`, one where it was  `2`, and one where it was  `3`.

+The game is played the same as before, although to prevent things from getting too far out of hand, the game now ends when either player's score reaches at least  `_21_`.

+Using the same starting positions as in the example above, player 1 wins in  `_444356092776315_`  universes, while player 2 merely wins in  `341960390180808`  universes.

+Using your given starting positions, determine every possible outcome.  _Find the player that wins in more universes; in how many universes does that player win?_